abdullah-dev5/Github-profile-finder/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **Tailwind CSS:** A utility-first CSS framework for rapidly building custom designs.
 - **Vite:** A fast development environment for modern web projects.
+- **Geoapify:** A geocoding API for converting addresses to geographic coordinates (latitude and longitude).
+- **React Globe:** A library for displaying interactive globes in React applications.

 ## How to Contribute